laipn/company-fit/README.md

 5. Confer in committee that we agree on what are common and what are nuanced solutions.
 Develop a scoring algorithms.
     *Example*: Apply a point value to each solution.
 Note negative points can be given for common incorrect or "red-flags" solutions.
 Nuanced solutions get higher score.
 Total the points to get a final score.
 Score must be above some value to pass.
 6. Define rubrics as whether an candidate has acceptably described a given solution.

+Note that this methodology isn't specific to technical interviews.
+Assessing for company culture applies the same way.

 ### Interview methodologies